Is Your Pool Deck Ready To Party? …

 My neighbor saw me kind of looking at these things and he wandered over.
 He wasn’t happy about the way it was going, he said.
 He was taking a wait and see attitude though, and determined to keep up with the increasing maintenance workload.
 It was kind of a shame because his lawns and flower beds were beautiful.
 Not to mention all the money he’d spent.

 The following year it was getting worse and my neighbor was working harder at it.
 “I put a clear coat on the patio but now it’s turning yellow as well” he confided to me.
-He told me he’d dragged a table across the patio and it left scratch marks too, like a chalk line.
+Also he told me he’d dragged a table across the patio and it left scratch marks too, like a chalk line.
 The cracks were longer around the pool, and the paint was blistering right through where he’d touched it up.

 I just had to tell him about a place I’d been to recently, a friend of mine’s across town, who’d had a similar problem and found a remarkable solution.
 After I told him, I called my buddy and we went over the next day to take a look, the neighbor and me.